Frequently Asked Questions - Products

 Feel free to call us at 1-800-336-6462 or email firstname.lastname@example.org if you still have questions after reading the information below.

-All of the styles we carry are sterling silver which is 92.5% pure silver, or fine silver.
+All the styles we carry that are labeled sterling silver contain 92.5% pure silver, or fine silver.
 Our Hill Tribe collection is made of Fine Silver, which is 99% pure silver.
 Sterling silver is a silver alloy containing 92.5% by weight of silver and 7.5% by weight of other metals, usually copper.
 We NEVER add nickel to our formula, making our sterling silver nickel-free.

 If an item is a component or parts, and not finished jewelry, a .925 stamp is not required by federal law.
 All of our silver components are sterling silver, and whenever space permits, we have included a .925 stamp on them.
 However, some of our items are either too small to accommodate a .925 stamp, the stamp would disrupt the design, or its not technically feasible to add the stamp without damaging the part.